Jahija303/GymCoach/docs/progress.md

 - Camera access, video render, video storing, detecting sharp and canny edges
 - Object tracking, face detection, TensorFlow object detection and pose estimation using OpenPose
 - This course also had a quiz after each chapter which strengthened our understanding a bit

+next steps:

+- How can we integrate opencv into our nodejs application ?
+- Can we try opencv4nodejs again and make it work correctly ?
+Or do we have to pivot to a python application with an interfacte for the browser ?